pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ## Recommended deployment configuration

-- BR is recommended to be deployed on the PD node.
+- It is recommended that you deploy BR on the PD node.
 - It is recommended that you mount a high-performance SSD to BR nodes and all TiKV nodes.
 You'd better use the 10Gigabit ethernet card; otherwise, bandwidth is likely to be performance bottleneck during the backup and restore process.

 ## Download Binary